 Architectural Marvels:

-The caves evolved, with later additions showcasing more elaborate features.
+The Kahneri caves evolved, with later additions showcasing more elaborate features.
 The chaityas (prayer halls) and viharas (monasteries) were adorned with intricate carvings, sculptures, and paintings that depicted Buddhist deities, stories, and symbols.
 The grandeur and artistry of these structures reflected the flourishing of Buddhist culture and artistic expressions during this era.

 The Transition to Other Influences